ju851zel/rust-web-server-benchmark/README.md

 - the URL to send the requests to
 - the number of requests that should be sent

-How to build/run the projekt
+## How to build/run the projekt

+General information:
+- Remember the resources directory must lay in the same directory as the binary
+- when running the webserver/penetrator have in mind the maximum of open files of your OS/shell session.

 Build the webserver and penetrator binary
 ```